Open-Source Internships With Industry Mentors: Conclusions

 \section{Conclusions}

-This experience report presented our model for an open-source internship, provided over two years to 311 students, most of whom had no prior internships and who were less likely (demographically, and by the institutions they attended) to secure a traditional one.
+This experience report presented our model for an alternative internship model, provided over two years to 311 students, most of whom had no prior internships and who were less likely (demographically, and by the institutions they attended) to secure a traditional one.

 Traditional internships help students connect their learning to the real-world and teach practical skills, and the results suggest that open-source internships can as well.
 Week-by-week mentor evaluations showed that most students entering the program were lacking in most areas needed to find employment, but that by the end they had dramatically improved in both technical proficiency --- which would likely grow as they took more classes --- and their ability to independently develop software and work with peers --- which has usually required a traditional internship.